Kehrlann/spring-security-the-good-parts/README.md

 the [Spring Security without the WebSecurityConfigurerAdapter blog post](https://spring.io/blog/2022/02/21/spring-security-without-the-websecurityconfigureradapter), which talks about how to access that class.
 We create a bespoke AbstractHttpConfigurer and put all Robot-related configuration in the class, so we can get the authentication manager.

+### Step8: Rework the RobotAuthenticationFilter to extend AuthenticationFilter

+Most `Authentication` filters in Spring Security can be written as an `AuthenticationFilter` sublclass.
+It follows a simple "composition" pattern, where you declard an `AuthenticationConverter`, an `AuthenticationManager`, and both success and failure handlers.
+The wiring is then done by the base class, which does:

+1. HttpRequest -> [AuthenticationConverter] -> Authentication
+2. Authentication -> [AuthenticationManager] -> Authentication in the SecurityContext (if succesful)
+3. Authentication(Exception) -> [Authentication(Success|Failure)Handler]